 About the speakers:

 Ikeda Yoshikazu began making knives in 1967 as an apprentice to his father, a blacksmith.
 In 1983, he opened his own forge, founding the Ikeda Tanrenjo (Ikeda Forging Factory).
 Since then, he has been engaged in kitchen knife manufacturing, inheriting and developing the techniques and traditions of Sakai forged knives.
 Ikeda manufactures Japanese-style kitchen knives, mainly for professional chefs such as Mizu-honyaki and Suminagashi.
-In 1988, he was certified by METI (Japan’s Ministry of Economy, Trade and Industry) as a Traditional Craftsman and is currently the chairman of the Sakai Forged Knives Traditional Craftsmen Association.
+In 1988, he was certified by METI (Japan’s Ministry of Economy, Trade and Industry) as a Traditional Craftsman and is currently the vice-chairman of the Sakai Forged Knives Traditional Craftsmen Association.
 He has won many awards for his work, including the Sakai City Special Contribution Award, Kansai Bureau of Economy, Trade and Industry Award, and the Osaka Prefectural Award ‘Master Craftsman in Naniwa’.